Soluto/tweek/CONTRIBUTING.md

 If you use k8s (comes bundled with Docker for mac/pc, enable using UI), you can use Skaffold (https://github.com/GoogleContainerTools/skaffold).
 The main benefit of using Skaffold is that it provide watch, build  for all Tweek services (editor has also support for hot code reloading).
+Since Skaffold/k8s run all services and dependencies together, it can take few minutes to stabilize. (k8s will attempt to restart failed services)

 After installing Skaffold, use ```skaffold dev --port-forward=false```